 We are organized and conduct our operations to qualify as a real estate investment trust ("REIT") and to comply with the provisions of the Internal Revenue Code with respect thereto.
 A REIT is generally not subject to federal income tax on its REIT-taxable income which is distributed to its stockholders, provided that at least 90% of its REIT-taxable income is distributed and provided that certain other requirements are met.
-Additionally, under the terms of our junior subordinated note agreements, annual dividends were limited to 100% of taxable income to common shareholders and were required to be paid in the form of our stock to the maximum extent permissible (currently 90%), with the balance payable in cash.
+Additionally, under the terms of our junior subordinated note agreements, annual dividends were limited to 100% of taxable income to common shareholders and were required to be paid in the form of our stock to the maximum extent permissible, with the balance payable in cash.
 Upon expiration of these terms in April 2012, we are permitted to pay 100% of our taxable income in cash.
+As of June 30, 2012 and 2011, we were in compliance with all REIT requirements and, therefore, have not provided for income tax expense for the three and six months ended June 30, 2012 and 2011, except for \$0.6 million of federal alternative minimum tax recorded in the second quarter of 2012.
 Certain REIT income may be subject to state and local income taxes.
 Our assets or operations that would not otherwise comply with the REIT requirements, are owned or conducted by our taxable REIT subsidiaries, the income of which is subject to federal and state income tax.
 Under current federal tax law, the gain and the tax on the gain of certain debt extinguishment transactions realized in 2009 and 2010 have been deferred to future periods at our election.
-We did not record a current provision for income taxes related to the assets that are held in taxable REIT subsidiaries for the three months ended March 31, 2012 and 2011.
+We did not record a current provision for income taxes related to the assets that are held in taxable REIT subsidiaries for the three and six months ended June 30, 2012 and 2011.
+However, during the first quarter of 2012 we recorded a \$1.4 million receivable for the expected refund of income taxes paid by a taxable REIT subsidiary in a prior year.